Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Proofs of the results in Sections and

 \begin{lemma} Let $\mathbf{q} \in \N^{\ell (r\p1)}, w:=\block(\mathbf{q})$, and $w^\rig$ be a word.
 Then there exists a distinguished $\mathbf{\tilde{q}}\in\N^{\ell (r\p1)}$ such that $\Fom_\bot( w ,\, w^\rig ) = \block(\mathbf{\tilde{q}})$.
 With a slight abuse of notation, we denote this by $\Fom_\bot( \mathbf{q} ,\, w^\rig ) = \mathbf{\tilde{q}}$.
 Moreover for any array $\mathbf{q}'\in\N^{\ell (r\p1)}$:

 \end{lemma}

+This last bound means that the pseudo-distance $\delta$ can not increase after applying a word, regardless of this word.

 \begin{proof} By induction it suffices to prove the lemma when $w^\rig = k$ is a single positive letter.
 The word $\Fom_\bot( w,k )$ is obtained from $w$ by changing the first $k$ of some block to $k\mm1$, the first $k\mm1$ of another block to $k\mm2$, and so on.
-This does not change the block structure of $w$: each new letter can be seen in the same block as the letter that produced it.
+Since each new letter can be seen in the same block as the letter that produced it, this will allow us to write $\Fom_\bot( w,k ) = \block(\bf\tilde q)$ where $\bf\tilde q$ is obtained by doing local changes in $\bf q$.